MarieHouillon/FACILE-RS-actions/docs/joss/paper.md

 # Summary

-The FACILE-RS Python package allows to perform tasks pertining to the archival and long term preservation of research software repositories.
-It consists in a set of Python scripts which facilitate the maintenance of software metadata, by automating its generation in various formats from a unique metadata file that is maintained manually.
+The FACILE-RS (Findability and Accessibility through Continuous Integration with Less Effort for Research Software) Python package allows to facilitate the archival and long term preservation of research software repositories.
+It consists in a set of Python scripts which simplify the maintenance of software metadata, by automating its generation in various formats from a unique metadata file that is maintained manually.
 FACILE-RS also makes it easier to publish and archive software releases according to the Open Science paradigm and the FAIR (Findable, Accessible, Interoperable, Reusable) principles for Research Software, by offering tools to automate the creation of releases and the upload to persistent research data repositories.

 In particular, FACILE-RS allows the following: